June 19, 2025, 1:15 pm | Read time: 7 minutes

 How to Water Sweet Cherries

-Fertilization Needs
+This Fertilization the Plant Needs

 Winter Hardiness

-Sweet cherries are winter hardy, but frost cracks can occur.
+Sweet cherries are winter-hardy, but frost cracks can occur.
 A whitewash or shading of the trunks helps minimize this risk.

 Propagation

 Sweet cherries are usually propagated by grafting.
-In this process, either individual buds (budding) in summer or scions (grafting) in winter of the desired variety are joined with a rootstock so that the new tree bears the same fruit.
+In this process, either individual buds (budding) in the summer or scions (grafting) in the winter of the desired variety are joined with a rootstock so that the new tree bears the same fruit.

 Diseases and Pests